Case study response

 Why

-Store score, band, reason codes, feature snapshot hash, feature values, model version, and threshold policy.
+Score, band, reason codes, feature snapshot hash, feature values, model version, and threshold policy stored per prediction.

 Who

-Audit every advisor access with viewer, role, purpose, timestamp, fields returned, and student record.
+Every advisor access logged with viewer, role, purpose, timestamp, fields returned, and student record.

 Control